transloadit/uppy/README.md

 const Uppy = require('@uppy/core')
 ```

-If you're using Uppy from CDN, `es6-promise` and  `whatwg-fetch` are already included in the bundle, no need to include anything additionally:
+If you're using Uppy from CDN, `es6-promise` and  `whatwg-fetch` are already included in the bundle, so no need to include anything additionally:

 ```html
 <script src="https://transloadit.edgly.net/releases/uppy/v1.5.2/uppy.min.js"></script>